ncbi/vadr/documentation/alerts.md

   **Explanation of `lowsim3c` alert**: The 12 nucleotides from positions 26 to 37 (`seq coords:26..37:+`) in the sequence `TOY50-LSE1` are the 3' end
-  of the predicted CDS `protein one` but are not similar to the reference model.
+  of the sequence and overlap with the predicted CDS `protein one` but are not similar to the reference model.
 These 12 nucleotides align to reference model positions 26 to 31 (`mdl coords:26..31:+`) including an insertion of length 7 after model position 26.
   The 12 nucleotides
   are marked by `v` characters in the alignment above.

-  A similar `lowsim3f` alert exists for non-coding (non-CDS and non-mature peptide) features, but no example is shown here.
-Having separate alerts for coding and non-coding features gives the user control over whether these types of alerts in coding versus non-coding
+  Two similar alerts, `lowsim3f` and `lowsim3l` exists for non-coding (non-CDS and non-mature peptide) features, but no examples are shown here. `lowsim3f` is for relatively short regions of low similarity, while `lowsim3l` is for longer regions (30nt or more).
+Having separate alerts for coding and non-coding features gives the user control over whether these types of alerts in coding versus non-coding features.

   **Explanation of `lowsim3s` alert**: The final 14 nucleotides from positions 40 to 53 (`seq coords:40..53:+`) in the sequence `TOY50-LSE2` are not similar to the reference model